dhruvsreenivas/byol-offline/README.md

 # BYOL-Offline
 Bootstrap your own latent (BYOL) [[1]](https://arxiv.org/abs/2006.07733) [[2]](https://arxiv.org/abs/2206.08332) and other methods commonly used in exploration applied in offline reinforcement learning.

+Lots of parts don't totally work yet (i.e. need to fix JAX dreamer and make sure that BYOL loss is correct) but everything else is fine.